LeeKrane/ResuGen/README.md

 - **Sections**: Add, remove, or reorder resume sections
 - **Content**: Full control over text formatting and structure

+## 📋 Project Management

+We use [Volta](https://volta.net/) for project management and issue tracking.
+Volta is a web application built on top of the GitHub API that provides a real-time and intuitive interface with an automated issue board out of the box.
+It helps reduce the overwhelming flow of notifications to focus on what matters most.
+Check out our [Volta board](https://volta.net/LeeKrane/ResuGen).

 ## 🤝 Contributing

 We welcome contributions!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on: